Production-grade MCP servers

 Security: The Credential Isolation Gap

-Traditional API Approach
+Traditional API Key Distribution

 When to Use MCP